1. 705. 304. 6246

 Urinary tract infection in men also can be one of the risk factors for a urinary bladder problem such as incontinence - leakage of urine that interferes with some of your normal activities, often causing embarrassment or discomfort in social situations.

 Incontinence, however, is not a disease, but rather a symptom of another condition involving the urinary system, such as acute or frequent bladder infections.

 A wide range of medical conditions, and even aging, can cause or contribute to incontinence.
 Some causes, such as urinary tract infections, may be temporary.
 Others can be long-lasting, such as prostate enlargement (BPH) blocking the urethra or - as an effect of prostate surgery (prostatectomy).

 Urinary incontinence in many cases can be very distressing and embarrassing.
-The embarrassment prevents many men seeking help.
+Unfortunately, the embarrassment prevents many men from seeking help.